Danakil-Industries/Low-cost-high-precision-volt-and-current-meter/README_General.md

 # Low-cost-high-precision-volt-and-current-meter

+This repository should be considered depricated.
+The things learned in this project will be used at some point in the future to make a highly modular DAQ system.

 My attempts at a high accuracy, high resolution voltmeter and ammeter with low noise and high dynamic range.

 Posted attempts start at MK4, which is the first attempt with any sort of input protection.
 Who would have guessed that input protection would be important?